Orsso/orlando-toolkit/README.md

 ## Disclaimer

 Orlando Toolkit is an independent, open-source project and is not affiliated with 'Orlando TechPubs' or Infotel.
-"Orlando" and any related names may be trademarks of their respective owners.
+'Orlando' and any related names may be trademarks of their respective owners.
 Any references are for identification and descriptive purposes only.

 ---